- Penn State

 The alumni center (located near Burrowes Road and College Avenue) was formerly known as University House and was home to Penn State’s Presidents from 1864-1970.
 The gardens and walkways surrounding the building make for a great tableau – especially during the spring and summer months when you can catch the ducks in action as they call the Hintz Family Alumni Center their home.

 Each February the world’s largest student-run philanthropy takes over the Bryce Jordan Center.
 The arena is full of dancers, families and supporters for a 46 hour dance marathon to raise funds to fight pediatric cancer.
+Walking into the arena is an awe-inspiring experience, just don’t sit down when you’re knocked off your feet.

 Beaver Stadium during a Penn State Football Game